Information About Melissa - Blaydon-on-Tyne teacher - (4 reviews)

 This is how 2 referees rated Melissa:

 I began learning the violin at school, studying both classical violin and Scottish fiddle.
 Growing up in the Highlands of Scotland, music was a huge part of my childhood and I played in various folk music groups and orchestras.
 I moved to Newcastle in 2009 to study for a BMus (Hons) in Folk and Traditional Music at Newcastle University where I chose to specialise in Scottish traditional music and gained a first in performance.
 A few years after graduating I realised I wanted to take my further my interest in teaching.
 In 2017 I gained a postgraduate diploma with distinction in instrumental teaching from Trinity Laban Conservatoire of Music and Dance which I studied alongside my teaching in Newcastle.

-I have wanted to be a violin teacher since I was a teenager, having been fortunate enough to have lessons with some really inspirational violin and fiddle teachers.
-During secondary school I gained experience helping with a children's string orchestra and had several of my own violin students.
-After moving to Newcastle I began giving private violin and fiddle lessons from 2011 and I haven't stopped since!
+I began giving private violin and fiddle lessons in Newcastle during 2011 and I haven't stopped since!
 I teach mainly individual lessons to students as young as 7 all the way through to retired adults.
 A large number of my students start with me as complete beginners but I also teach intermediate and advanced students.